exonum/exonum-java-binding/doc/Migration_guide_0.4.md

 ### Use the Core Schema
-v0.4 provides access to some data stored by the framework in the database: transaction messages, execution results; blocks; node configuration, etc — take a look at `Blockchain` to see if will simplify your service implementation.
+v0.4 provides access to some data stored by the framework in the database: transaction messages, execution results; blocks; node configuration, etc — take a look at `Blockchain` to see if it will simplify your service implementation.

 ### Handle blockchain events